nicolacimmino/TRNG/README.md

     Monte Carlo value for Pi is 3.099227028 (error 1.35 percent).
     Serial correlation coefficient is 0.000629 (totally uncorrelated = 0.0).

-I also generated a file, roughly the same size, containing data from /dev/urand:

-    dd if=/dev/urandom of=generated.bin bs=1 count=1100000

-This gave the following ent resulsts:

-    Entropy = 7.999809 bits per byte.

-    Optimum compression would reduce the size
-    of this 1100000 byte file by 0 percent.

-    Chi square distribution for 1100000 samples is 291.69, and randomly would exceed this value 5.68 percent of the times.

-    Arithmetic mean value of data bytes is 127.4345 (127.5 = random).
-    Monte Carlo value for Pi is 3.145991175 (error 0.14 percent).
-    Serial correlation coefficient is -0.000299 (totally uncorrelated = 0.0).

 Numbers don't look good.
-Particularly the chi square distribution look very bad.
+Particularly the chi square distribution looks very bad.
 So I started to toy around with the numbers seeing if I could find something odd and this struck as clearly wrong:

     grep 00 tmp.txt | wc -l
     5927